 If your doctor finds that you have a permanent partial disability, you may be eligible for additional benefits.
 Alabama workers’ compensation pays for scheduled losses, unscheduled losses, and disfigurement.

 A scheduled loss of use award is available for permanent disabilities of certain body parts, such as the eyes, ears, arms, legs, hands, or feet.
 The benefit is two-thirds of your average weekly wages, but is subject to a much lower cap than temporary total disability benefits.
 Weekly benefits are currently capped at $220 per week.
-(However, in May of 2017, a federal judge ruled this provision unconstitutional.
-The order has been temporarily stayed until the Alabama legislature can amend the law.)

 The duration of the award depends on the number of weeks assigned to each body part in a state schedule.
 For example, the schedule lists a total loss of use of a leg at 200 weeks.
 If you have only a 50% loss of use of the leg, you would receive 100 weeks of payments.